Gabbiadini to settle the score

 Rooney going out with a bang

-Wayne Rooney, who is expected to leave in the summer, has claimed each of those goals, and the record-breaking scorer has been chalked up as a 6/1 shot to net first again on Wednesday, while more reserved punters will get 21/10 in the anytime market.
+Wayne Rooney, who is expected to leave in the summer, has claimed each of those goals, and the record-breaking scorer has been chalked up as a 6/1 shot to net first again on Wednesday, while more reserved punters will get 21/10 in the To Score Anytime market.

 Gabbiadini targets revenge